 - Trouble sleeping

-At our treatment center in Athens, Georgia, our highly-trained clinicians are experts in understanding how trauma can inform mental health as well as substance abuse.
+At our treatment center in Athens, Georgia, our highly-trained clinicians are experts in understanding how trauma can inform mental health and substance abuse.
 We utilize a holistic, trauma-centered therapeutic approach that helps our clients heal as whole people.
-If you or someone you care about has been living with trauma and needs help, don’t hesitate to reach out today at 844.904.3485.
+If you or someone you care about has been living with trauma and needs help, don’t hesitate to reach out today at 844.904.3485 or online.